lust2k/praat_scripts/README.md

 **Purpose:** Extract and tabulate segment data from an interval tier.

 **Input:**
-- sound_file - Sound file (.wav)
+- `sound_file` - Sound file (.wav)
-- vowel_tier - Interval tier containing annotated vowels - or other segments
+- `vowel_tier` - Interval tier containing annotated vowels - or other segments
-- context_tier - Interval tier containing annotated context, such as syllables, moras, words or sentences (leave at 0 to ignore; if a positive value is assigned, the final output will include context data and relative vowel duration)
+- `context_tier` - Interval tier containing annotated context, such as syllables, moras, words or sentences (leave at 0 to ignore; if a positive value is assigned, the final output will include context data and relative vowel duration)
--	padding - padding (%) to the first and last data points (if padding = 0, first and last points will be exactly at segment start and end; if say padding = 5, first point will be at 5% and last at 95%)
+-	`padding` - padding (%) to the first and last data points (if padding = 0, first and last points will be exactly at segment start and end; if say padding = 5, first point will be at 5% and last at 95%)
+-	`f0_max` - Maximum fundamental frequency
+-	`f0_min` - Minimum fundamental frequency
--	formants - Number of formants
+-	`formants` - Number of formants
--	formant_ceiling - Formant ceiling (Hz)
+-	`formant_ceiling` - Formant ceiling (Hz)
+-	`preprocessing` - If true, applies preprocessing steps

 > Requires an input **sound** file.
 The script looks for a TextGrid with the same name as the Sound file and located in the same folder.